usdoj-crt/crt-portal/README.md

     npm run lint:write

+### Static security test
+You can scan the code for potential python security flaws using [bandit](https://github.com/PyCQA/bandit).
+Run bandit manually:

+    docker-compose run web bandit -r crt_portal/

+If there is a false positive you can add `# nosec` at the end of the line that is triggering the error.
+Please also add a comment that explains why that line is a false positive.

 ### Security scans
-We use OWASP ZAP for security.
+We use OWASP ZAP for security scans.
 Here is an [intro to OWASP ZAP](https://resources.infosecinstitute.com/introduction-owasp-zap-web-application-security-assessments/#gref) that explains the tool.
 You can also look at the [scan configuration documentation](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan).

 You can run and pull down the container to use locally: